2020PB/police-brutality/reports/Oregon.md

 ### Police slash tires of snack van | July 4th

-Footage taken around 11:30pm on July 4th, shows the "Snack Van" - a protestor van known to come to protests with food and water - driving slowly away from police.
+Footage taken around 11:30pm on July 4th, shows the "Snack Van" - a protester van known to come to protests with food and water - driving slowly away from police.
 Officers rush up to the van and puncture its tires.

 tags: property-destruction, abuse-of-power, protester